TUESDAY, APRIL 9, 2019 By Tasha Stoiber, PhD, Senior Scientist

 They can also similarly cause skin irritation.
 Moreover, studies have detected parabens in nearly all urine samples taken from adults in the U.S., regardless of demographic (Ye 2006).
 MY PEE?!?!

 Now it’s a given the endocrine disruption capacity and documented female and male reproductive harm.
 Then coupled with the potential for similarly repeated lifelong exposure.
 So it is clear that long-chain parabens (isobutyl-, butyl-, isopropyl- and propylparaben) is wrong and still used in personal care or cosmetic products.
 More importantly products must and can be made without these chemicals.

 What Products Contain Parabens

 Parabens used in a variety of leave-on and rinse-off products.
 Especially those similarly with a high water content.
 So that’s for example shampoos and conditioners.
 You know which people use every day.
 Their antimicrobial properties are most effective against fungi and gram positive bacteria.
 Therefore, we are talking about consequently moisturizers, face and skin cleaners, and sunscreens.
 Furthermore deodorants, shaving gels, toothpastes, makeup and many other products contain parabens.

 They absorb into the body through the skin.
 Then are also consequently metabolized and excreted in urine and bile (Sonia 2005).
 However, daily use of a product or multiple products containing parabens results in direct and continuous exposure.
 That’s as indicated by nearly ubiquitous detection in biomonitoring surveys.

-The use of body and face lotions, hair products, sunscreens and makeup have all been predictors of and correlated with remarkably increased levels of urinary parabens (Sahki 2018, Nassan 2017, Braun 2014 and Fisher 2017).
+The use of body and face lotions, hair products, sunscreens and makeup have all been predictors.
+That’s of and correlated with remarkably increased levels of urinary parabens (Sahki 2018, Nassan 2017, Braun 2014 and Fisher 2017).

 Products containing these four parabens from EWG’s Skin Deep® database: